-Both the reporting and responding party will each have an opportunity to review the findings and recommendations prepared by the investigator(s) and have an opportunity to submit a written response to be included along with the findings and recommendations, to be reviewed by the seminary official making the decision as to the outcome of the resolution.
-The parties are each provided a minimum of five business days to submit a written response.
+Both the complainant and respondent will each have an opportunity to review the findings prepared by the investigator(s) and have an opportunity to submit a written response to be included along with the findings, to be reviewed by the seminary official making the decision as to the outcome of the resolution.
+For incidents that qualify as Title IX, both the complainant and respondent will also be provided time to review applicable materials prior to a live hearing.

+The parties are each provided a minimum of five to ten business days, as applicable, to submit a written response and/or review materials prior to a live hearing.